 Chronic sleeplessness is a serious condition that can comprise your health, mood, work performance, energy level, and ability to think clearly and cope.
 Though it’s a disorder all its own, insomnia is often a symptom of some other concerning disease or condition.

-Professor Elio Lugaresi, neurologist with the University of Bologna Medical School in Italy, explained that chronic insomnia affects the thalamus, a cerebral nerve circuit that passes messages between the brain and the body.
+Professor Elio Lugaresi, neurologist with the University of Bologna Medical School in Italy, explained that insomnia affects the thalamus, a cerebral nerve circuit that passes messages between the brain and the body.
 When communications are interrupted, the brain center acts like a motor that cannot be switched off.
 Lugaresi also links genetics to this scenario.

 What Causes Long-term Insomnia?

 Each individual is unique but these four main reasons make up the bulk of the source of this unpleasant disorder):